Rosina Bierbaum: Academic career

 Bierbaum matriculated from Boston College in 1974 with a B.S. in biology and a B.A. in English.
 She earned her Ph.D. in ecology and evolution from the State University of New York, Stony Brook in 1985.

-Bierbaum was elected a Fellow of the American Academy of Arts and Sciences in 2007.
+Bierbaum was elected a Fellow of the American Academy of Arts and Sciences in 2007 and Fellow of the Ecological Society of America in 2012.
 She is also a Fellow of the American Association for the Advancement of Science.
 She was elected a member of the National Academy of Sciences in April 2019.

 In 2000, she received the Waldo E. Smith Medal of the American Geophysical Union; in 1999, she received the "Climate Protection Award" from the United States Environmental Protection Agency.

 Bierbaum is a trustee of the University Corporation for Atmospheric Research (UCAR); and a board member for the Federation of American Scientists, The Energy Foundation, the Gordon E. and Betty I. Moore Foundation and the Environmental and Energy Study Institute.

 She is a member of the John D. and Catherine T. MacArthur Foundation's Science Advisory Council, the International Advisory Board for the journal Frontiers in Ecology and the Environment, the National Research Council's Board on Atmospheric Sciences and Climate, the Design Committee for The Heinz Center's The State of the Nation's Ecosystems project, and the Executive Committee for the Tyler Prize for Environmental Achievement.

 At the University of Michigan, she co-chaired its Sustainability Task Force and the Deans' Council of the Graham Environmental Sustainability Institute.
 She was also a faculty affiliate in the Science, Technology, and Public Policy (STPP) Program at the Gerald R. Ford School of Public Policy.
 In 2007, Michigan Governor Jennifer Granholm appointed her to serve on the Michigan Climate Action Council.